mearlboro/mearlboro.github.io/_posts/2020-10-30-synch-part-2-first-prototype.md

 To turn of all LEDs, you can use `pixels.clear()`

-To make the lights blink twice in blue, red, and green repeatedly, while waiting a little bit in between, we can use the following code.
+To recreate the effect in the image at the beginning of this article, (make the lights blink twice in blue, red, and green repeatedly, while waiting a little bit in between), we can use the following code.
 Remember to `import time` at the top so we can wait during the blinks and in between blinks using the function `time.sleep(seconds)`

 ```python
 def blink(leds, col):